- Excellent V-8s

 With the exception of the RST and new Premier Plus Special Edition, all Tahoes come standard with a 5.3-liter V-8 and 6-speed automatic transmission, which makes a respectable 355 horsepower.
 The optional 6.2-liter V-8 is much more powerful, managing 420 horsepower with the help of a 10-speed automatic transmission.
 Rear-wheel drive is standard and four-wheel drive is an extra cost option on all Tahoes.

-The Tahoe is built on a body-on-frame architecture, which lends it a truck-like ride and lots of ground clearance; it's no crossover.
+The Tahoe gets its truck-like ride and ground clearance from the running gear underneath, which it shares with GM's last-generation full-size pickups.
 It can tow up to 8,400 pounds.
 It may not be the best-handling or quickest SUV, but the Tahoe has a comfortable ride, and its softly sprung suspension handles bad roads with aplomb.

 Front seat occupants will find their seats plenty comfortable, but the Tahoe gets less accommodating as you move further back in rows to the third-row seat.
 The Custom package on the LS model deletes the third-row seat in favor of in-floor storage bins.
 Unfortunately, this does nothing to lower the Tahoe’s inconveniently-high load floor.